apallath/gcmc/README.md

-# Molecular simulation codes
-Caution: Work in progress!

-### TODO:
+# Efficient MCMC simulations in the Grand Canonical Ensemble
+- Extensible for different types for interactions (currently implements hard-sphere models)
-- Data storage using HDF5
+- Efficient updates using cell lists for tracking
-- Massively parallel GPGPU implementation (CUDA or OpenCL)

 # References:
 - Frenkel, D. and Smit, B., Understanding Molecular Simulation